amhelmi/MadLibs/README.md

 Finished mad libs can be saved as a word document with the filled text as well as the original text with the fill-in-the-blanks.
 These documents can be opened to re-load a mad lib and fill it out again and again!
 Finally, a user can set the background image of their choice as opposed to the default silly face image I made in paint.

 The inputs_file.py script contains the list of available fill-in-the-blank types and more can be added as desired.
 Add a new entry to the inputs dictionary where the key is the keyboard shortcut and the value is the fill-in-the-blank type (e.g., "i": "Instrument").
 The custom fill-in-the-blank type allows you to enter any type you would like.

 ChatGPT uses only the original list of types to generate a mad lib.
-More types can be added within the ChatGPT prompt starting at line 310.
+More types can be added within the ChatGPT function starting at line 310.

 # Example